-This peach panzanella salad is a perfect mix of tart, sweet, and savory.
+This summer peach panzanella salad is a perfect mix of tart, sweet, and savory.
 It’s a delicious bowl of peaches, bread, and tomatoes that is great for snacking on at home or bringing to a party!

 It’s summer and that means peach season!
 That means it’s time for a delicious, summery peach panzanella salad.